Click below for more info on the services we provide through PLU Counseling Services.

 - they are registered for Fall classes

 - January Term (J-Term): If a student is enrolled in the Fall Semester prior to J-Term or is enrolled in the Spring Semester following J-Term, they remain eligible for services.
-If a student graduates in December, prior to J-Term, they are no longer eligible to access campus-based services, however, they may utilize Lute Telehealth until February 1st.
+If a student graduates in December, prior to J-Term, they are no longer eligible to access campus-based services, however they may utilize TimelyCare until February 1st.

-- Summer: If a continuing student is enrolled for the upcoming Fall Semester, they are eligible to access Counseling Center services.
+- Summer: If a continuing student is enrolled for the upcoming Fall Semester, they are eligible to access counseling services.

-- Students who were enrolled the previous Spring Semester, but who are not enrolled for either Summer classes or for the upcoming Fall Semester are not eligible to access services through the Counseling Center.
+- Students who were enrolled the previous Spring Semester, but who are not enrolled for either Summer classes or for the upcoming Fall Semester are not eligible to access counseling services.

-- Students enrolled in a PLUS Year are eligible for Counseling Center services during the summer.
+- Students enrolled in a PLUS Year are eligible for counseling services during the summer.

 - Graduates: Students who have graduated from the university are no longer eligible to access Campus-Based services.
-Students who graduate in May are eligible for care with Lute Telehealth until August 1st.
-Students who graduate in December are eligible for care with Lute Telehealth until February 1st.
+Students who graduate in May are eligible for care with TimelyCare until August 1st.
+Students who graduate in December are eligible for care with TimelyCare until February 1st.

-Regardless of enrollment status, PLU students, graduates, faculty, staff, and administrators as well as local community members may use PLU’s college student-focused referral service, Thriving Campus.
+Regardless of enrollment status, PLU students, graduates, faculty, staff, and administrators as well as local community members may use PLU’s community referral service, Thriving Campus.

 Initial appointments are in-person, and are scheduled as soon as available.
 Working together, the counselor and student determine the number, type (in-person or virtual), and frequency of sessions that are appropriate based on the nature of the student’s concerns, as well as available resources.
 PLU students may have the opportunity to meet with a counselor for up to 6-8 sessions after their Initial Treatment Planning Session.
 The possible limits to service are explained within the context of a discussion about each student’s presenting concerns.
 For most students, sessions usually are scheduled every 2-3 weeks.
 Students may have access to additional services, including workshops, depending on fit and availability, the nature of their concerns, and expectations for treatment.